 Kronk, R. & Filipink, R. Sleep in Fragile X Syndrome (invited 2015).
 In Sleep in Children with Neurodevelopmental Disabilities.
 Springer.

 Kronk, R. and Dorman, J (2010) Fragile X syndrome.
 In Nursing Care for Individuals with Developmental Disabilities : An Integrated Approach.
 Brookes.
 Baltimore.

-Poster Presentations - Last 5 years
+Scholarly Presentations - Last 5 years

 Kronk, R., & Messick, C. (May, 2015) Genetic Preparation for Health Care Professionals: LEND Model.
 NYMAC Summit 2015: Partners in Genetic Journeys: Building Systems of Care Together, Baltimore, MD.
 (Invited; Regional)

 Dostillio, L., Kronk, R., Quinones, S., & Conti, N. (March, 2015).
 Common Ground, Diverse Voices, Community-Engaged Research and Generative Knowledge in Social Science.
 Society for Applied Anthropology, Pittsburgh PA.
 (Competitive review, International)

 Kronk, R. (December, 2014).
 Neonatal Abstinence Syndrome.
 Office of Child Development, Early Childhood Partnerships, Pittsburgh PA.
 (Invited, Regional)